Using Astrometry to Break Degeneracies in Stellar Surface Mapping: CONCLUSION

-In Section \ref{sec: crb}, we introduce a Bayesian inversion approach to estimate both stellar inclination and the surface brightness map of the star, since without any constraints, the stellar inclination is shown to be unidentifiable.
-Equivalently, for every possible inclination $\hat{\beta}$, there is a stellar surface $\mathbf{s}_{\hat{\beta}}$ that can exactly reproduce the astrometric signal $\boldsymbol{\mu}$ from the true inclination $\beta$.
+When the stellar inclination is unknown, it is unidentifiable without any external constraints: for every candidate inclination there exists a surface that exactly reproduces the observed astrometric or photometric signal.
+In Section \ref{sec: crb}, we introduce a Bayesian inversion approach to estimate both stellar inclination and the surface brightness map of the star.
 To render the inclination identifiable, we introduce a spatial-scale-dependent prior on the stellar surface \citep{taaki_icassp}.
 This Gaussian-Markov-Random-Field (GMRF) prior encourages locally correlated, piecewise-smooth structure while still permitting sharp discontinuities in the surface amplitude, for example, at the edge of a spot.
-By imposing a GMRF prior, the posterior Fisher matrix is non-zero and yields finite precision bounds for both the surface and the inclination.

-However, even under a constrained starspot model, fitting the starspot to light-curve data is degenerate with respect to spot latitude and stellar inclination \citep{ekeri, kovari, Walkowicz_2013}.
 We perform example surface inversions with both light curves and astrometry data under the Bayesian GMRF prior.
 Our simulations show that astrometry retrieves two directions of information and can reliably localize the spot position alongside stellar inclination, whereas photometric reconstructions tend to be smeared latitudinally.
 When astrometry and photometry are combined, overall reconstruction accuracy improves.
 Constraints on stellar inclination through astrometric jitter may provide a new angle for studying spin-orbit misaligned systems \citep{Albrecht_2022}.

+The nearby population of M-dwarfs ($<$ 300 stars within 10 pc) accessible to Gaia provides an upcoming opportunity to apply the framework developed here.
+For stable spot configurations, Kepler and TESS data may offer complementary photometry constraints.
+Because starspots also bias radial-velocity and transmission-spectroscopy measurements \citep{sag}, improved stellar surface mapping can help correct biases across various measurements for the mapped stars.